Intra-party politics in the past and the present

 3. What was the political geography of Victorian England?

-The second work package studies the internal organization of parties by analyzing the objectives and roles of party leaders and internal conflicts within parties.
+The second work package studies the internal organization of parties by analyzing the objectives and role of party leaders and internal conflicts within parties.
 We develop and estimate structurally an equilibrium model of party organizations.
-Our model is tested using both quasi-experimental and field experimental designs, along with data from modern UK.
+We test our model using both quasi-experimental and field experimental designs and data from modern UK.

-The third work package uses The Finnish Defense Forces draft data on cognitive competence and personality traits to analyze their role in political selection and its policy effects.
-This analysis is conducted using quasi-experimental research designs.
+The third work package uses The Finnish Defense Forces draft data on cognitive competence and personality traits to analyze their role in political selection and its policy effects using quasi-experimental research designs.

 Financiële details & Tijdlijn